How to Merge GPX Files: Free Tool + Python + GPSBabel Guide (2026)

 If you work with GPS data regularly, you'll need to merge files at some point.
 Let's get into how.

-Method 1: Use Our Free Online GPX Merger Tool (No Code Required)
+Method 1: Use the Free Online GPX Merger (No Code Required)

 Try it here: merge-json-files.com/gpx-merger

-- Drag and drop your GPX files or click to browse
+- Drag and drop GPX files (or browse to select them)

-- All elements merges tracks, waypoints, and routes together
+- All elements: merge tracks, waypoints, and routes

-- Optionally enable "Consolidate into single track" to merge all tracks into one continuous track
+- Optionally enable "Consolidate into single track" to create one continuous track

 Method 2: Merge GPX Files Using Python